-- A. Leave taken pursuant to the New Jersey Family Leave Act, N.J.S.A.34:11Bl et seq. and the Federal Family and Medical Leave Act (FMLA) 29 U.S.C.
+- A. Leave taken pursuant to the New Jersey Family Leave Act, N.J.S.A.34:11B-I et seq. and the Federal Family and Medical Leave Act (FMLA) 29U.S.C.
 2601 et seq., shall not subject an employee to disciplinary action.
-(See N.J.A.C.4A:6-1.21(A) and (B) for these leave procedures.) - B. Medical information necessary for the proper claiming of medical leave under 18.3(A), above, shall be kept confidential in accordance with applicable law.

-- C. In order to maintain the strictest confidentiality, employees who think they may be entitled to Family and/or Medical Leave or any other leave may contact the local Human Resources Division Manager or designee, to make inquiries and/or apply for such leave. - 18.4 Sick leave may be utilized and shall be recorded and tracked in half-hour increments.
+(See N.J.A.C.4A:6-1.21(A) and (B) for these leave procedures.) - B. Medical information necessary for the proper claiming of medical leave under 18.3(A), above, shall be kept confidential in accordance with applicable law. - C. In order to maintain the strictest confidentiality, employees who think they may be entitled to Family and/or Medical Leave or any other leave may contact the local Human Resources Division Manager or designee, to make inquiries and/or apply for such leave.